 Process for Adolescent Counseling

 Therapeutic health and counseling services at PACE begin with assessments by qualified mental health professionals.
 They’re trained and experienced in separating normal development from problems that need attention.
-During this introductory phase of mental health treatment, the therapist or psychiatrist gathers information about the youth’s current concern or problem.
+During this introductory phase of mental health therapy, the therapist or psychiatrist gathers information about the youth’s current concern or problem.

 At PACE Mental Health Houston, we seek input from parents during this early phase.
 The mental health professional reviews the history of the problem and the young person’s level of development.
 Questions from the young person and their parents are also discussed.